In this lesson you’ll learn how to use ‘concession’ with linkers like ‘although’ and ‘though’.

 - Even though she’s in her 60s, she can run really fast.

-These are examples of concession – sentences which begin with ‘although’ or ‘even though’ followed by an idea which suggests the opposite of the main part of the sentence.
+These are examples of concession – sentences which begin with ‘although’ or ‘even though’ followed by an idea which suggests the opposite of what you expect from the main part of the sentence.

 Can you think of an example about yourself?